forlilab/Ringtail/README.md

 ![Screenshot from 2022-05-18 14-57-22](https://user-images.githubusercontent.com/41704502/169162632-3a71d338-faa1-4109-8f04-40a96ee6d24e.png)

-In this example, the database contains ~3 poses for 9999 discrete ligands.
+In this example (made with DLGs), the database contains ~3 poses for 9999 discrete ligands.
 Each of the rows here is a separate table or view within the database.
 From this screen, you can easily perform the sanity checks outline below.
 One should note that the number of column displayed on the first screen is 1 greater than the actual number of columns in a table (the number is correct for views).
 To more fully explore a given table, one may use the arrow keys or mouse to navigate to it, then press `Enter/Return` to access that table/view.
 The user may then scroll horizontally with the arrow keys, or press `q` to return up a level.

 Using `vd` is particularly helpful to examine possible interactions of interest, stored within the `Interaction_indices` table.